 - 4.3.3 The second argument is that the conferred powers model has a presumption against powers in new or non-identified areas being held by the National Assembly.
 A reserved powers model would change the presumption of where a non-identified power would lie.
 Currently the UK Parliament would be responsible for any issue not specifically devolved to the National Assembly.
 Under a reserved powers model, the presumption would be that the National Assembly would be responsible for anything not specified as being reserved.
 This would mean any issues that were not considered at the time the legislation setting out the settlement was passed would be devolved by default.
 While this "residual authority" issue is seen by some as an argument in favour of a conferred powers model, others see it as an argument in favour of a reserved powers model.
 However, it is an important consideration to bear in mind. - 4.3.4 The third argument is that there may be a pragmatic case for a conferred powers model where the range of devolved powers is narrow.
 If most powers are retained by the UK Government, a list of conferred powers would be shorter and more straightforward than a list of reserved powers.
-Given that the devolution settlement in Wales is relatively narrow, particularly compared to that of Scotland or Northern Ireland, legislation setting out the powers reserved to the UK Parliament would be long and complicated.
+Given that the devolution settlement in Wales is relatively narrow, compared to that of Scotland or Northern Ireland, legislation setting out the powers reserved to the UK Parliament would be long and complicated.
 This argument was cited by the then First Minister for Wales and the Secretary of State for Wales in 2005.
-As more powers are devolved, this argument becomes weaker. - 4.3.5 There is also an argument based on the single England and Wales legal-jurisdiction.
+As more powers are devolved, this argument becomes weaker. - 4.3.5 There is also an argument based on the single England and Wales legal jurisdiction.
 The 2005 memorandum of the First Minister and Secretary of State suggested that primary law-making powers could inadvertently result in Wales becoming a distinct legal jurisdiction by default.
 To prevent this fundamental change, they argued that the extent of law-making powers would therefore need to be circumscribed.
 This could be achieved under a reserved powers model only by specifically reserving fundamental legal principles and basic legal rules to the UK Parliament.
 The 2005 memorandum claimed this would be very complex, and might not even be possible. - 4.3.6 The current Secretary of State for Wales offered an argument of appropriateness in his June 2013 speech at the Wales Governance Centre.
 His view was that the conferred powers model allowed the flexibility and surety appropriate to Wales's historical and geographic circumstances.
-43 - 4.3.7 A final point made to us in evidence was that the conferred powers model could allow a more generous interpretation of the devolved powers than a reserved powers model.
+42 - 4.3.7 A final point made to us in evidence was that the conferred powers model could allow a more generous interpretation of the devolved powers than a reserved powers model.
 For example, legislation could be more far-reaching within a conferred subject area than it might be with stricter limits set in a reserved powers model.
-The onus of proof that a matter is not within competence rests with those arguing the matter goes beyond the conferred subject area, or relates to an area listed as an exception, or to a non-devolved authority remaining with the federal government as in Belgium and Spain.
+The onus of proof that a matter is not within competence rests with those arguing the matter goes beyond the conferred subject area, or relates to an area listed as an exception, or to a non-devolved area (areas that are not listed).
+This would only be an argument in favour of the conferred powers model if one were to favour a more expansive settlement.

-$^{^{43}}$ Wales Office website (June 2013) Welsh Secretary delivers 'Wales in the Continuing Union' speech.
+$^{\rm 42}$ Wales Office website (June 2013) Welsh Secretary delivers 'Wales in the Continuing Union' speech.